Flame Tree Publishing: Activity

 In 2019 Flame Tree and the Chinese media giant Phoenix Publishing and Media Group held a signing ceremony at the Beijing International Bookfair for a cooperation venture in the Chinese and English language markets.

 Gothic, dark fantasy and science fiction

-2015 saw the publication of the first titles in a new range of deluxe edition short story collections which combined new writing from submission calls online, and curated classic writing.
+2015 saw the publication of the first titles in a range of short story collections which combined new writing from submission calls online, and classic writing.
 Examples include Chilling Ghosts Short Stories, Time Travel Short Stories and Agents & Spies Short Stories.

-2018 sees the launch of Flame Tree Press a new trade imprint for novels in genre fiction, mainly horror, sf, dark fantasy and crime.
-First writers include Bram Stoker Award winner John Everson, Jonathan Janz and Brian Trent, with new writers and novels in translation from China.
+In 2018 the company launched Flame Tree Press, a trade imprint for novels in genre fiction, mainly horror, sf, dark fantasy and crime.
+First writers included Bram Stoker Award winner John Everson, Jonathan Janz and Brian Trent, with new writers and novels in translation from China.
 Ramsey Campbell endorsed the launch of the new list which included the publication of his own Thirteen Days by Sunset Beach.

-In 2020 Flame Tree announced a partnership with Compelling Science Fiction magazine, a US publisher of plausible science fiction.
+In 2020 Flame Tree announced a partnership with Compelling Science Fiction magazine, a US publisher of science fiction.